void

 Background

-The enterprise still exists (2010), albeit in another form: as a restaurant in the department store Bílá Labuť.
-The original building has obviously been demolished.
+The enterprise still exists (2010), although in another form: as a restaurant in the department store Bílá Labuť.
+The original building has clearly been demolished.

 Quote(s) from the novel